-Aviation; Clinical negligence: defendant; Commercial litigation; Commercial property; Construction; Dispute resolution; Employment: employers; Environment; Health and safety; Insurance and reinsurance litigation; Licensing; Personal injury: defendant; Product liability: defendant; Professional negligence; Shipping; Sport; Rail; Travel: personal injury.
+Aviation; Clinical negligence: claimant; Clinical negligence: defendant; Commercial litigation; Commercial property; Construction; Employment: employers and senior executives; Environment; Health and safety; Healthcare; Insurance and reinsurance litigation; Personal injury claimant; Personal injury: defendant; Product liability: defendant; Professional negligence; Rail; Shipping; Travel: personal injury.

 A day in the life of...